 After 60 years in the same Elk Ave. location , in early 2006, WBEJ moved its operation to new studios, in its own building, at 510 Broad Street.
 Six years later, in March of 2012, WBEJ FM was granted by the FCC, and began simulcasting the AM signal at 107.9.

-Today, as WBEJ looks forward to its 70th birthday on the 18th of July 2016, both stations continue to broadcast modern country music, 24 hours a day.
+Today, as WBEJ celebrated its 70th birthday on the 18th of July 2016, both stations continue to broadcast modern country music, 24 hours a day.
 WBEJ, Tennessee’s 22nd oldest continuously licensed broadcast station is owned by CB Radio Inc. President of the corporation is Don Crisp, and Cleo Reed is General Manager .